wildtechgarden/server-alpine-linux-docs4web/src/important-post-install-configuration/configure-ssh-for-pubkey-only.md

 ---
 date: 2022-04-28
-title: "Configure SSH for pubkey only"
+title: "Configure SSH to only allow pubkey logins"
 tags: ["alpine","howtos","docs","linux","security","sysadmin-devops"]
 series: ["docs4web","alpine-linux-local-server"]
+description: "Disallowing SSH login with only a username and password is a well known security best practise, therefore we implement it."
+summary: "Disallowing SSH login with only a username and password is a well known security best practise, therefore we implement it."
 ---

-# Configure SSH for public key access only

 ## Overview